durrbar/payment-sslcommerz-driver/README.md

 ### **Supported Operations**
 The following operations are supported and handled automatically by the `PaymentService`:
-- **Initiating a Payment**: Payments are initiated using the SSLCommerz API.
+- **Initiating a Payment**: Payments are initiated using the Sslcommerz API.
 - **Handling Callbacks**: IPN, success, failure, and cancellation callbacks are processed automatically.
 - **Verifying a Payment**: Payment transactions are verified using transaction IDs.
 - **Refunding a Payment**: Refunds can be initiated and their status checked automatically.